kovidgoyal/calibre/manual/edit.rst

 The panel also shows you what the finally calculated styles for the tag are, so you can see which rules were applied and which were overridden.

+You can enable the Live CSS panel via :guilabel:`View->Live CSS`.

 .. raw:: html epub

     <div style="clear:both"></div>